p1gm1/p1gm1/README.md

 #### 🌱 I’m currently learning

-* Deep-learning specialization on Coursera.
+* Deep leanring with pytorch, OpenCv

 #### 📫 How to reach me: **alperdomo1988@gmail.com**